My project

 Other patterns will be available soon.

-You can also write a comment or delete the floor.
-Deleting a floor creates an alert if data has been entered for this floor in the other bricks.
+You can also write a comment or delete the soil.
+Deleting a soil is blocked if that soil is used in the investigation data (stratigraphy of a borehole).

 Water tables